-What is Neurodiversity?
+What is Neurodiversity and Neurodivergence

-"Neurodiversity is the range of differences in individual brain function and behavioural traits".
+"Neurodiversity is the range of differences in brain function and behavioural traits across the human population."
 The term was coined in 1998 by Australian sociologist Judy Singer.

-The American Psychological Association refers to the term "Neurodiversity" in relation to all people, meaning that there is great diversity amongst us all, in relation to our brains and how they work.
-Those with neurodevelopmental differences, such as Autism or ADHD (attention-deficit hyperactivity disorder) are referred to as Neurodivergent.
-Others include:
+The American Psychological Association states that human beings are neurodiverse, which means that there is great diversity amongst us all in relation to our brains and how they work.
+The most common brain may be referred to as 'neurotypical'.
+Others who differ from this, such as autistic people and those with ADHD (attention-deficit hyperactivity disorder) are referred to as 'neurodivergent'.
+While these Guidelines focus on Autism/ADHD inclusion, other forms of neurodivergence include: